opentoonz/opentoonz_docs/source/creating_movements.rst

     2. Do one of the following:

-    - Click the New Motion Path button (|new_motion_path|) in the bottom bar of the stage window.
+    - Click the **New Motion Path** button (|new_motion_path|) in the bottom bar of the stage window.

-    - Right-click in the stage and choose New Motion Path from the menu that opens.
+    - Right-click in the stage and choose **New Motion Path** from the menu that opens.

 .. tip:: **To define and edit a motion path:**

-    Select the motion path in the stage and do any of the following:
+    Select the motion path node in the stage and do any of the following:

     - Use the drawing tools to define it in the work area.

     - Use the modifier tools to edit it.

-    - Draw a new line, and confirm in the dialog that opens, to replace a previously created motion path with a new one.
+    - Draw a new line, and confirm in the dialog that opens, to replace a previously created motion path with the new one.

 .. tip:: **To assign a motion path to an object:**

-    Click and drag the motion path top port to the object bottom port.
+    Click and drag the motion path top port to the object node bottom port.

 .. tip:: **To remove a motion path from an object:**